 This will usually take the form of rubbing and licking.
 They will also deliberately act “cute”, repeating behaviors that have pleased you in the past.
 All of this goes to show that cats do care about their owners, at least in most cases.
 They just have a less overt way of showing it.

 Once again, remember that you are dealing with the descendent of a stealth predator.
 It shouldn’t surprise you to learn that felines are subtle creatures.
 Still, most cats can sense when their owner is in need of a little affection and they won’t hesitate to show that they care.

 Because of their natural independence, and their tendency toward cleanliness, cats dont really require a lot of work from you.
 Obviously, they have to be fed, and you have to clean out a litter box from time to time, but that’s about all.
 Compare that to dogs, that often require extensive measures to contain them in a designated area, more frequent worming, more shots, and more space required.

 When compared to birds, reptiles, and other exotics, cats are leaps and bounds ahead in terms of maintenance.
 Many exotic animals are uncommon because of the fact that only a very experienced handler will have the expertise to keep them alive.

 To summarize, cats are very likable creatures for a number of reasons.
 In spite of their mischievous nature and stubborn demeanor, they have a charm that humans of all ages can’t resist.
 Our list of reasons includes:

 - Increased bonding with women

 And of course, the average cat owner can probably think of many other reasons why they love their particular cat.
-We hope that this article has given you a newfound sense of appreciation for your feline friend.
+We hope this article has given you a newfound appreciation for your feline friend.